jsw/play-mdc-propagation/README.md

 logback is configured to include the MDC.
 The `HttpContextFilter` adds a requestId to the MDC.
 The `AccessLogFilter` is the last user code that runs on each request, and if everything works correctly, the requestId will be presented in its log statement.

-Currently, the `/` (which uses play-ws) is not correctly propagating the MDC.
+Currently, the `/` route (which uses play-ws) is not correctly propagating the MDC.

-The '/sleep' route does work correctly.
+The `/sleep` route works correctly.

 Example logs from requesting http://localhost:9000 that demonstrates the failure
 ```